asarbu/Change/guides/code.md

 ```
 ### Input validation
 Always use a submit type input for a form, to ensure that proper form validation is performed (e.g. `required` inputs are not left empty).
-If the submit button has attached behabior, you should check beforehand if the form is valid
+If the submit button has attached behabior, you should check beforehand if the form is valid.
+When using Jest, mock the checkValidity function because the form validation is not implemented in Jest.
 **Example**
 ```
 new Dom('input').type('submit').attr('form', form-id').onClick(() => {